Make Kids Earn Screen Time this Summer with this Printable

 2. Don’t Allow Devices in Bedrooms – Bedrooms are for recharging bodies not devices.
 Try to keep all internet access in common areas where parents know what kids are up to online.
 You wouldn’t allow a stranger into your child’s bedroom in real life – the same should be true about who they communicate with online.
 Watch this powerful video from the Internet Watch Foundation.

 3. Break Up Screen Time– Try to break up screen time with outdoor playtime or other activities.
 An hour at a time is best!

 4. Model the Behavior You Want to See – Monkey see, monkey do.
 Any parent knows that kids imitate the behavior they see, even the not so good ones!
 If you don’t want kids to be addicted to devices, be careful how much screen time you are using.
 Kids are watching.

 5. Screen Free Meal Time -Try to keep meals screen free and encourage conversation or use a topic-based game!
 Family meal time is a great place to really get to know what’s going on with each member of the family, and can be a valuable place of connection.
 Again, set the example by putting your phone away first.

 6. Screen Time is Earned– Don’t just hand over those tablets at the first cry of boredom.
 Screen time is something to be earned not given.
 Figure out what’s important in your home and make a list of chores or activities kids must complete to earn their devices.
-If you don’t have time to make your own, use this free printable we’ve created!
+If you don’t have time to make your own, use this printable we’ve created!